stephenmcd/mezzanine/README.rst

 functionality by default.
 This approach yields a more integrated and efficient platform.

-Visit the `Mezzanine project page`_ to see some of the great sites people have built using Mezzanine.
+Visit the `Mezzanine project page`_ to see some of the `great sites people have built using Mezzanine`_.

 Features
 ========